inwinstack/ckad-training/antonio_gamez/session-01/exercise-02/README.md

     1.1) Use an **Ingress** controller: we have to install the Ingress addon into the cluster (e.g. nginx or HAProxy) and create the rules to forward the traffic

 2) **Configure SSL/TLS to secure the http traffic**.
 A straightforward way to do that is to generate a Let'sEncrypt free certificate and configure it in either the WordPress or the ingress service.

+3) **Add persistence** by configuring NFS/EBS/... storage and creating PVCs.

+4) **Consider using StatefulSet** when adding persistence to nodes.
+This object deals with a distributed application that requires each node to have a persistent state and the ability to configure an arbitrary number of nodes through a configuration